 In another section of his response, al-Muzammirī turns the argument of necessity (al-ḍarūra) against the khammās.
-He contends that local people – i.e. the mrābṭīn and shurafāʾ population – have no choice but to rely on the khammās’ labor, despite being aware of their “bad manners” and their propensity to “to unjustly and aggressively seize the property of fellow Muslims.” al-Muzammirī also interprets the dubious legality of the khammāsa contract in this light, stating, “In our land today, leasing agreements (ijāra) with the khammās are flawed (fāsida).
-Scholars have only granted an exception (rukhṣa) for palm-garden owners because of necessity (ḍarūra).”
-The muftī further argues that the sole reason such contracts persist is the khammās’ ability to convince people of their claims (daʿwatahum).
-Standard legal conditions of leasing contracts could be applied without causing any harm (ḍarar) to the khammās.
+He contends that local people, that is the mrābṭīn and shurafāʾ, have no choice but to rely on khammās labor, despite being aware of their “bad manners” and their propensity to “to unjustly and aggressively seize the property of fellow Muslims.” al-Muzammirī also interprets the dubious legality of the khammāsa contract in this light, stating: “In our land today, leasing agreements (ijāra) with the khammās are flawed (fāsida).
+Scholars have only granted an exception (rukhṣa) for palm garden owners because of necessity (ḍarūra).”
+The muftī further argues that the sole reason such contracts persist is the khammās’ ability to convince people of their claims.
+Standard legal conditions of leasing contracts could be applied without causing any harm to the khammās.
 Under these circumstances, he asks, how can any trustworthiness (amāna) of the khammās be derived from such agreements?
 While the owner is compelled to conclude them, his partner has the freedom to choose (fa-l-mālik muḍtarr wa-l-khammās mukhtār). al-Muzammirī concludes his argument with a moralistic perspective, suggesting that holding the khammās accountable for losses would impart a valuable lesson, “which would dispel from his heart for a long time what it has become accustomed to and prevent it from following its passions.”

 The Ambiguities of Legal Agency

 al-Muzammirī’s rebuttal of the khammās’ defense raises the question of the extent to which members of ḥarthānī families could engage as active participants in the legal sphere.
 In discussing the issue, our goal is not simply to provide additional evidence for the study of subaltern agency within Islamic legal institutions.
-Rather, we aim to shed light on the complex interplay between legal exclusion and inclusion, an interplay that in Tuwāt as elsewhere appears to primarily serve the interests of the powerful.
+Rather, we aim to shed light on the complex interplay between legal exclusion and inclusion, an interplay that, in Tuwāt as elsewhere, appears to primarily serve the interests of the powerful.

 We have encountered ʿAbd al-Raḥmān b. ʿUmar al-Tinilānī as a critic of the khammāsa system.
 In another fatwā, he more specifically addresses the ḥarāthīn’s legal rights, as guaranteed by their membership in the Muslim community.
 The inquiry pertains to the frequent raids conducted by Saharan pastoral groups during the eighteenth and nineteenth centuries.
-One such attack in an unspecified area had caused considerable disarray by mixing up the crops of several individuals.
+One such attack in an unnamed area had caused considerable disarray by mixing up the crops of several individuals.
 As a result, the testimony of some ḥarthānī agricultural workers was needed to determine each person’s property rights.
 But can their testimony be accepted? al-Tinilānī affirms that it can, provided that the ḥarthānī individuals in question are recognized within their community as honorable men (ʿudūl) and thus entitled to bear witness.